yulonglim/tp/docs/UserGuide.md

 [comment]: <> (Double check which feature should be in)
 #### Listing all students : `list`

 Shows the list of all students from the currently selected class or the entire TeachBook.
+The class name of the student is displayed in the top right corner of each student.

 Format: `list [all||absent]`